Writing for Avalon Travel

 Please do not send general applications stating that you are qualified to write any number of books.
 It is rare for a writer to be considered qualified to write about more than one or two destinations, so please be specific in your cover letter about which title you are applying for and why you are the best person to write that book.

-To learn more about how to get our attention, read the acquisitions director’s post “So You Want to Write For Moon Travel Guides” on Moon.com.
+To learn more about how to get our attention, read the acquisitions editor’s post “How to Write a Moon travel Guide” on Moon.com.

 - Introduction.
 Give an overview of the destination, including its personality or character.
 Evoke a sense of place—successful proposals should make us want to go to the destination.
 Please limit this description to one page.